ddev/ddev/docs/content/users/install/performance.md

     #### Advanced Mutagen Troubleshooting

-    Most people get all the information they need about mutagen by running `ddev mutagen monitor` to see the results.
+    You can observe what Mutagen is doing by watching `ddev mutagen monitor` in another terminal window to see the results.
 However, Mutagen has full logging.
 You can run it with `ddev mutagen logs`.

     ### Mutagen Strategies and Design Considerations